 Theatre and Musicals work includes No 1 Tours; National Tours, Fringe and Weekly Repertory Theatre plus Pantomime which she loves and has played Wicked Queen, Funny Fairy and comedy roles.

 Classical singing work incorporates Dinner Opera -‘ A Night at The Opera’ for the Landmark Hotel, London; extensive tours with Sheherazade – trio with Fiona Clifton-Welker – harp and Denise Dance – flute plus Early Italian Opera performances.

-As a producer Verona has teamed up with the Olde Watermill Experience to create all kinds of fun events and she regularly collaborates with the London Business School, The Landmark Hotel and many other lovely people and organisations.
+As a producer Verona has teamed up with the Olde Watermill Experience to create all kinds of fun events and she regularly collaborates with the London Business School, The Landmark Hotel, Jungle Monkeyz Adventure and many other lovely people and organisations.

-Verona lives with her actor husband Andrew Fettes and two foster cats.
-She is originally from Somerset and trained in singing at the Royal Academy of Music and Trinity Laban (formally Trinity College of Music).
+Verona lives with her actor husband Andrew Fettes.
+She is originally from Bristol / Bath in Somerset and trained in singing and acting at the Royal Academy of Music and Trinity Laban (formally Trinity College of Music).